SMWU-ossProj-jiseonglee/ossProject/README.md

 **3. Import Libraries and Set Device**

 **Dataset Preparation:**
-The data collected through data crawling and direct photos were processed in Roboflow and labeled one by one directly to create a dataset of the desired shape.
+<br>The data collected through data crawling and direct photos were processed in Roboflow and labeled one by one directly to create a dataset of the desired shape.

 ## Model Details
 ### - EfficientNet